Guang1234567/rust_web_server_demo/README.md

 or

-input "localhost:8080" into chrome browser.
+Input "localhost:8080" into chrome browser.